LibrariesHacked/librarieshacked.github.io/_posts/2014-07-25-phone-automation.md

 ---
 title: Automation on mobile operating systems
-description: Using SL4A to make use of mobile device features and automate tasks
+excerpt: Using SL4A to make use of mobile device features and automate tasks
 categories:
     - Tutorial
 tags: